schepens83/rasp-pi-fitbit/README.md

 - Make sure this is also the version that is used.
 - download this repo
 `git clone https://github.com/schepens83/rasp-pi-fitbit.git`
-- install bundle.
+- install bundle and install gems.
 While in the directory type:
-`gem install bundle`
+`gem install bundle && bundle install`